 - Warren.
 These pears are not the prettiest, with dull brown skin, but they are well worth growing for flavor.
 Warren pears are sweet, smooth, and delicious.

 - Honey.
 Honey pear trees are actually more like shrubs.
-They are natural dwarfs and grow no more than 8 feet (2.4 meters) tall.
+They are natural dwarfs and grow no more than 8 feet (2 m.) tall.
 The fruits are sweet and brown to russet in color.

 Do You Know When to Pick Summer Pears?